Billy Welch Welches Oregon

 Life on the Welch Ranch

-The Welch ranch became a self-sufficient farm with pastures, barns, livestock, orchards, and a vegetable garden.
+The Welch ranch was a self-sufficient farm with pastures, barns, livestock, orchards, and a vegetable garden.
 Moreover, the nearby hills provided ample game.
 In addition, the Salmon River, which runs through the land, was teeming with fish.
+Billy continued to run the property as a ranch.
+Billy married Mamie Kopper in 1902 but Mamie died in 1903.
+Their daughter Lutie “Welch” Bailey was a resident of the area until her death.

 Building a Community